SmirnuX/trashcan/README.md

-# trashcan
+# 🗑️Trash Can
-Some small programs with potential.
-Or not.
+Code too small or too bad to have separate repository.
+But maybe, sometimes...